![]() |

-The allegory in Technicolor was directed by Michael Powell and Emeric Pressburger (“The Red Shoes,” “Black Narcissus”).
-Now, it gets a new life after a further 4K restoration by Warner Brothers, Martin Scorsese, and London Films.
+The allegorical Technicolor film was directed by Michael Powell and Emeric Pressburger (“The Red Shoes,” “Black Narcissus”).
+It is now available on a new, marvelous 4K restoration by Warner Brothers, Martin Scorsese, and London Films.

-The narrative resembles Shakespearian dramaturgy with some surrealist elements that were very characteristic in the 1950s.
+The intricate narrative resembles a Shakespearean dramaturgy, with surrealist elements characteristic of the 1950s films.
 The story is told from Mr. Hoffmann’s (Robert Rounseville) perspective.

-Inside the surreal Luther’s Tavern, with melancholia, Hoffmann drowns his sorrows and sings the three tales of the women he loved.
+Inside the surreal Luther’s Tavern, Hoffmann, melancholic, drowns his sorrows and sings the three tales of the women he loved.

-The second tale is about his relationship with Giulietta, the Venetian courtesan manipulated by Daperdutto; she’s taking possession of Hoffmann’s soul with a mirror.
-He has to regain his identity and love for her, but it won’t be easy.
+The second tale is about his relationship with Giulietta, the Venetian courtesan manipulated by Dapperdutto; she’s taking possession of Hoffmann’s soul through a mirror.
+He has to reclaim his identity and his love for her, but it won’t be easy.
 Jealousy, madness, and revenge are significant factors in this unbelievable episode.

-The third tale is about Antonia, the poet from a Greek Island.
-Her mother died of tuberculosis, and the father is mad and keeps his daughter in seclusion.
-She is ill and cannot sing anymore.
-Her mother’s spirit and doctor persuaded her to follow her heart, but it was too
+The third tale is about Antonia, the poet from a Greek island.
+Her mother died of tuberculosis, and her mad father keeps his daughter in seclusion.
+She is ill and can no longer sing.
+Her mother’s spirit and the doctor persuaded her to follow her heart, but it was too late for a tragic outcome.

-The non-intrusive camera by the master of the British Technicolor cinematographer Christopher Challis covers as many different angles as possible - from the audience's point-of-view, backstage, to the balcony.
+The non-intrusive camera, by the master of British Technicolor cinematography, photographer Christopher Challis, captures every moment from many angles - from the audience’s point of view, backstage, and from the balcony.
 The camera is everywhere, so the viewer doesn’t miss any detail of the artistic composition.

-“The Tales of Hoffmann” is a jewel of British cinema, now rescued for film and opera lovers worldwide.
+“The Tales of Hoffmann” is a jewel of British cinema, now restored for film and opera lovers worldwide.
 A must-see!

 Related Articles: